COVID-19 information and updates

 At the heart of the AWHI programme is equipping whānau with the skills, confidence and knowledge to create homes that are healthy, safe, warm and dry.
 The AWHI team achieves this by connecting whānau with local service and community providers who offer assistance ranging from minor repairs, access to resources like bedding, curtains and heaters to providing advice, support and education.

-AWHI makes a difference to the hauora of whānau in South Auckland.
+AWHI makes a difference to the hauora of whānau in South Auckland and Waikato.
 The programme has successfully contributed to decreased hospitalisations for respiratory tract illness with whānau themselves reporting less sickness in their homes overall.

 “Thank you for our beds, we love them!”